Mircea Ilcu: Youth career

 Ilcu moved from Romania to Canada with his family as a small child, settling in Vaudreuil-Dorion, Quebec.
 He attended Ecole Secondaire de la Cité-des-Jeunes and played college soccer at John Abbott College.
 He played for Équipe du Québec (the Quebec provincial team) between 2004 and 2006.
-Also played for the Quebec team at the 2009 Canada Games.
+He would also play for the Quebec team at the 2009 Canada Games where he recorded a goal in the finals to win the gold medal.